JohnneyMing/Interactive-Debugging/README.md

 Create a project file, and add sierpinski.cpp to the project.
 Also, look at correct-triangle.html to see an example of correct output.
 Skim/read the source code for sierpinski.cpp, and try to answer the following questions:

 * 1.a) What is the purpose of this program?
+Making triangles.
 * 1.b) Does the program produce output?
 If so, what kind of output is it, and where does it end up?
+No output.
-* 1.c) Does the program accept input?
+1.c) Does the program accept input?
 If so, what kind of input, and how is it provided?
+Yes, in this program is double.
+It is provided by simulating a bug like jumping around to make points in order to create trangles.

 Step 2
 -------